 Since XLOOKUP inherently uses a range to point to the area where the result resides rather than a static numerical reference, there is no risk of ruining your lookup formula when columns are inserted into the spreadsheet.
 I know everyone reading this has had this very situation happen to them at least once while using a VLOOKUP and it definitely not fun discovering your formulas are either broken or returning the wrong data!

 One of the largest pitfalls to VLOOKUP was the ID column had to be the most left column in your data set.
 XLOOKUP can search both forwards and backwards, so you no longer need to worry about moving your ID column around your spreadsheet.

 Horizontal & Vertical Lookups

-XLOOKUP has the flexibility to perform both horizontal and vertical lookups, essentially warranting VLOOKUP and HLOOKUP no longer needed.
-To seasoned Excel users this might not be a big deal, but many users who first master VLOOKUP typically get confused when try to understand how HLOOKUP works (even though conceptually it acts in a very similar way).
+XLOOKUP has the flexibility to perform both horizontal and vertical lookups, essentially warranting VLOOKUP and HLOOKUP to be no longer needed.
+To seasoned Excel users this might not be a big deal, but many users who first master VLOOKUP typically get confused when trying to understand how HLOOKUP works (even though conceptually it acts in a very similar way).
 XLOOKUP will be much more approachable for beginners since the lookup is performed based on the direction of the search range provided, not which function you are using.